Defining New Code

 - Specific analysis – Choose a previous analysis as your new code definition.
 Any changes made since that analysis are considered new code.
 Available at the branch level starting in Developer Edition and the project level for community edition.

 For Community Edition, past analysis is available at the project-level because Community Edition doesn't support multiple branches.
 Starting in Developer Edition, you can do this at the branch level, and each branch can be set to one of the branch's specific past analyses.

 - Reference Branch – Choose a specific branch to define your new code.
 Any changes made from your reference branch are considered new code.
 Available at the project and branch level.
-You can also specify a reference branch using a scanner parameter, overriding the server's definition.
 See the Scanner Analysis Parameters.

 - Number of days – Specify a number of days for a floating new code period.
 For example, setting Number of Days to 30 creates a floating new code period beginning 30 days from the current date.
 Available at the global, project, and branch level.

 © 2008-2022, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.